hbridge/keeper/ios/KeeperReleaseNotes.md

 # Keeper

+# Mar 3 2015 (12)

+- Switch to using a search bar for filtering images by category
+- Image rotation is now saved
+- Jewelry category icon ;)

 # Feb 27 2015 (6-10)

 - Edit category speed dial!
 Tap on a blank category to set it, or edit your categories from settings.